 Tasks

-- Arrive and check in with your Staff Lead to review your activity assignment and prepare supplies.
+- Arrival: Arrive and check in with your Staff Lead to review your activity assignment and prepare supplies.
 This program runs from 4 pm-7 pm.
+Volunteers will assist with setting up, organizing, and closing their activity stations.

 - Test the paint on the back of your hand to make sure you have a nice, thick consistency.

-- Draw a few practice designs to get ready for your first guest
+- Draw a few practice designs to get ready for your first guest.

 - Nerves can make your hands shake.
 Tip: rest the pinkie finger of your working hand on the forehead of your subject as you paint.